melecouvreur/climbing-app/README.md

 ### Dependencies

 - Run `npm install` in project directory.
-This will install server-related dependencies such as `express`.
+This will install server dependencies such as `express`.
 - `cd client` and run `npm install` , `npm install react-router-dom` and `npm install --save react-toastify`.
-This will install client dependencies (React, React Router and React Tostify (for pop-up messages).
+This will install client dependencies.

 ### Database Prep

 - Access the MySQL interface in terminal by running `mysql -u root -p`
 - Create a new database called users: `create database users`
-- Add a `.env` file to the project folder of this repository containing MySQL authentication information:
+- Add a `.env` file to the project folder of this repo containing MySQL authentication information:
   - DB_HOST=localhost
   - DB_USER=root
   - DB_NAME=users
   - DB_PASS=YOURPASSWORD

-- Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create a tables called 'user_info' and 'days' in your database.**
+- Run `npm run migrate` in the project folder of this repo, in a new terminal window.
+This will create the 'user_info' and 'days' tables in your database.**

-- Populate 'user_info' and 'days' tables with the MYSQL COMMANDS in:

-  - model/days.sql
-  - model/user_info.sql
+- In MySQL interface, run commands contained in days.sql and user_info.sql fildes in the project model folder.
+This will populate user_info and days tables with 'fake' user information.

-**If npm run migrate doesn't work, seperate instructions are included in model files to set-up tables in MYSQL interfact directly.
+**If npm run migrate doesn't work, seperate instructions are in days.sql and user_info.sql to set-up tables directly via MySQL interface.

 ### Development